MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-graph.md

 #Customer intent: As a dev, devops, or it admin, I want to
 ---

-# Configure a multitenant organization using the Microsoft Graph API (Preview)
+# Configure a multitenant organization using the Microsoft Graph API

-> [!IMPORTANT]
-> Multitenant organization is currently in PREVIEW.
-> See the [Product Terms](https://aka.ms/EntraPreviewsTermsOfUse) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 This article describes the key steps to configure a multitenant organization using the Microsoft Graph API.
 This article uses an example owner tenant named *Cairo* and two member tenants named *Berlin* and *Athens*.

-If you instead want to use the Microsoft 365 admin center to configure a multitenant organization, see [Set up a multitenant org in Microsoft 365 (Preview)](/microsoft-365/enterprise/set-up-multi-tenant-org) and [Join or leave a multitenant organization in Microsoft 365 (Preview)](/microsoft-365/enterprise/join-leave-multi-tenant-org).
+If you instead want to use the Microsoft 365 admin center to configure a multitenant organization, see [Set up a multitenant org in Microsoft 365](/microsoft-365/enterprise/set-up-multi-tenant-org) and [Join or leave a multitenant organization in Microsoft 365](/microsoft-365/enterprise/join-leave-multi-tenant-org).
 To learn how to configure Microsoft Teams for your multitenant organization, see [The new Microsoft Teams desktop client](/microsoftteams/new-teams-desktop-admin).

 ## Prerequisites